Technical Difficulties

 Technical Difficulties (30-Minute Thesis Musical)

-This was my first ever musical that I edited, Technical Difficulties, is a 30-minute original musical created as my undergraduate thesis film.
+This was my first-ever musical that I edited.
+Technical Difficulties is a 30-minute original musical created as my undergraduate thesis film.
 I was responsible for shaping the rhythm, emotional arc, and comedic timing that define the story.
 The project blended traditional narrative filmmaking with multi-layered musical numbers, requiring an editing approach that balanced performance, choreography, and music-driven pacing.

 My work began with organizing and syncing extensive audio and multi-camera footage for each musical sequence.
 From there, I focused on building momentum through precisely timed cuts, seamless transitions, and a visual flow that supported both the lyrical storytelling and the character-driven moments between songs.
 The film’s tonal shifts with chaos to comedy to heartfelt introspection demanded a strong editorial voice and a close collaboration with the director, composer, and sound team.
 I collaborated with my director during the critiques and when given feedback from classmates.

-Working on Technical Difficulties allowed me to develop deeper editing skills.
-Especially in music synchronization, pacing, and multi-layered scene construction.
+Working on Technical Difficulties allowed me to develop deeper editing skills, especially in music synchronization, pacing, and multi-layered scene construction.
 It reinforced my love for editing as the place where story, sound, and structure finally come together.